casper-ecosystem/cep-85/docs/using-casper-client.md

 --state-root-hash 3aecd0e4b6ec29ee7c1eed701132eabfe6e66a1e0f1595c9c65bfed447e474f7
 ```

-Result of this query shall be as a CLValue, copy the parsed value to the next command to get balance.
+The result of this query will be as a CLValue.
+Copy the "parsed" value and use it in the following command to get the token balance.

 ```json
 {